comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

    ds_y = gl.propagate_ds("volume", ds_pres, ds_nmol, ds_temp)

 These digital effects tables can be provided in any order.
 They can also contain numerous other quantities that are not relevant for the current measurement function.
-When multiple of these digital effects tables have a variable with the same name (which is used in the measurment function), an error is raised.
+When multiple of these digital effects tables have a variable with the same name (which is used in the measurement function), an error is raised.